 - Use scenario planning (more on this later) to explore the outcomes of various different eventualities.
 By creating a base scenario, project best, worst and middle case outcomes for a plethora of issues or opportunities.
 This is the best way to make decisions with confidence and will help you think outside the box for answers.
 You always need a plan B in business, and this is the way to create it.

 Other ways to increase your free cash flow are more focused towards what you’re doing day to day…

 Look at your scenarios and see if making minor adjustments to your outgoings will make a difference over time.
 If your business relies on one-off transactions (rather than being able to rely upon monthly recurring revenue) then money will be a near-constant worry, so this is going to be the easiest way to save.

 If your pricing is off, you’ll feel the pinch.
 Can you up your prices?
 Check out what competitors are charging for similar goods, and using benchmarking will show you industry averages to give you an idea of where you stand against the average.

-All of these changes can be plugged into your forecast.
 In creating this initial forecast, you’ll have a prediction of revenue for the next year.
 You can drill into this data to see exactly what each and every decision you make will mean for your business.
-When you can see a graph displaying your actual results and compare it to where you’d like to be, it gives you a massive amount of motivation to achieve it.
+When you can see a graph displaying your actual results and compare it to where you’d like to be, you’ll see how you can be operating smarter.